-If you’re looking to revamp your space, or simply make room for a new project and building, one of the first questions you will likely ask yourself is “how much is all of this going to cost me?”
+If you’re looking to revamp your space, make room for a new building, and discussed the reasons for demolition, one of the first questions you will likely ask yourself is “how much is all of this going to cost me?”
 While the cost can fluctuate based on several factors, the average cost of commercial building demolition in the United States is just over $30,000.
 Depending on your needs and the scale of the project, your specific costs could be higher or lower.
-Here, we will examine a few important factors that contribute to your demolition costs in commercial building.
+Here, we will examine a few important factors that contribute to your costs of commercial demolition.
 Read on for key insights from one of the top demolition contracting experts in the Chicagoland area.

 Most of the costs associated with demolition projects are related to the square footage of your building or project.
 If the building you are looking to demolish is square or rectangular in shape, this process is relatively straightforward if you have the proper equipment, such as a tape measure or laser distance measurer.

 If you would like to get a better idea of what demolition costs you can expect for your commercial building, take accurate measurements of the length and width of your building, then multiply them together to get your total square footage.
 Note that the average cost of commercial demolition can range anywhere from $4 to $8 per square foot and that this cost can fluctuate depending on the scale of the project in question.
 Typically, demolition companies treat projects like other industries treat bulk purchases; costs decrease as your square footage increases.

 Permits, Licensing, & Other Policies

 Unfortunately, there is no perfect method of estimating the costs of permits and licenses without knowing exactly where your commercial building demolition project is located and what the scope of the project will be.
 In some states, demolition costs can be as high as $10,000, however the average across the United States is closer to $200.